getify/You-Dont-Know-JS/async & performance/ch4.md

 // Hello World
 ```

 When we call `it.return(..)`, it immediately terminates the generator, which of course runs the `finally` clause.
-Also, it sets the `value` to whatever you passed in to `return(..)`, which how `"Hello World"` comes right back out.
+Also, it sets the returned `value` to whatever you passed in to `return(..)`, which is how `"Hello World"` comes right back out.
 We also don't need to include a `break` because the generator's *iterator* is now set to `done:true`, so the `for..of` loop will terminate on its next iteration.

-Generators owe their namesake mostly to this *consuming produced values* type of use-case.
+Generators owe their namesake mostly to this *consuming produced values* use-case.
 But again, that's just one of the use-cases for generators, and frankly not even the main one we're concerned with in the context of this book.

-Now that we more fully understand some of the mechanics of how they work, we'll *next* turn our attention to how generators apply to the async concurrency use-case.
+But now that we more fully understand some of the mechanics of how they work, we can *next* turn our attention to how generators apply to the async concurrency use-case.

 ## Iterating Generators Asynchronously